noe-protocol/noe-gate/README.md

 ## Untrusted proposers

 LLMs and other planning systems may generate useful proposals, but their internal reasoning is not itself a deterministic safety contract.
-Noe treats those systems as **untrusted proposers**.
+Noe Kernel treats those systems as **untrusted proposers**.

 A proposer may suggest:

 > "Release the pallet."

-Noe does not trust that suggestion.
+Noe Kernel does not trust that suggestion.
 It checks whether the action is permitted under the currently admitted grounded context and the active decision chain.
 If the guard does not resolve to permission, the action is not emitted.
 If the proposal relies on unsupported evidentiary status, strict mode rejects it with